 I haven’t done much writing about our hound dogs.
-We have three of them and they are our hunting dogs.
-They hunt mountain lions, bob cats and the like.
-Bottom line, they hate cats.
+We have three of them, and they are our hunting dogs.
+They hunt mountain lions, bobcats and the like.
+The bottom line, they hate cats.
 They are a threesome of ferocity when it comes to their jobs.

 Later, walking by the dog’s houses, Hank noticed Freaky’s lower eyelid was red and swollen.
 We had a closer look and it was not only red and swollen but it had a small tear.
-We debated on weather or not it was “bad”.
-Was it bad enough to need a stitch.
-We went back to have a closer look and decided it had torn more and was most likely going to continue.
+We debated on whether or not it was “bad.”
+Was it bad enough to need a stitch?
+We went back to look closer and decided it had torn more and was most likely going to continue.

-The tear was looking pretty jagged and Freaky wasn’t even worried about it.
-He had howled on occasion the whole ride to town because you know he thought he was hunting.
+The tear looked pretty jagged and Freaky wasn’t even worried about it.
+He had howled the whole ride to town on occasion because he thought he was hunting.
 He would pick up a scent and yell at us to stop & let him out.
-Then to add insult to his injury, when we walked into the veterinarian’s office, there was a fluffy little house cat standing there.
+Then to add insult to his injury, when we walked into the veterinarian’s office, a fluffy little house cat was standing there.
 Freaky looked at us as though “You’ve GOT to be kidding me, you mean you’re going to GIVE me a cat?!”
-The Little Gal held on to him tight and the office worker put the kitty away.
+The Little Gal held on to him tight, and the office worker put the kitty away.
 Freaky paid close attention because he just knew he would have a chance at that cat in a minute.

-The vet gave him a shot and he slowly began to relax.
-He braced himself and remained alert as he could.
-He tried to stand at attention incase that cat came back round the corner.
-The medicine was stronger than his muscles and it took hold.
+The vet gave him a shot, and he slowly began to relax.
+He braced himself and remained as alert as he could.
+He tried to stand at attention in case that cat came back round the corner.
+The medicine was stronger than his muscles, and it took hold.

-In just moments, Freaky was laying quietly on the table.
-The vet shaved, cleaned and stitched his jagged tear.
+In just moments, Freaky was lying quietly on the table.
+The vet shaved, cleaned, and stitched his jagged tear.
 We knew it would be tough to repair.
-It was not a clean tear, and it was in a bad location.
-We all decided he was going to live up to his name even more in his future days.
+It was not a clean tear and was in a bad location.
+We all decided he would live up to his name even more in his future days.
 His eye may be a little more taught than it once was.
-If you arrive at the ranch and think there’s a dog that’s winking at you, that’ll be him.
-Or maybe you’ll think he’s giving you the “stink eye”.
-I personally am hoping for the latter.
-When he runs down a lion, he’ll surely be looking as tough as he is.
+If you arrive at the ranch and think a dog is winking at you, that’ll be him.
+Or maybe you’ll think he’s giving you the “stink eye.”
+I am hoping for the latter.
+When he runs down a lion, he’ll look as tough as he is.

-For now Freaky is wearing the infamous cone of shame and is resting with his eye intact and working on healing from his wound.
+For now, Freaky is wearing the infamous cone of shame, resting with his eye intact, and working on healing from his wound.
 Get well soon Freaky!